pbougue/tartare/documentation/functional_description/Preprocesses.md

 ### How does it work?
 The ***ComputeDirections*** preprocess is associated to the contributor and will be use only on specific data sources found in **data_source_ids**.
-It will use as config a "**direction_config**" format *data_source* : a json containing lines and their stop points sorted from origin to destination.
+It will use as config a "**direction_config**" format *data_source* : a json containing routes and their stop points sorted from origin to destination.
-From the *trips.txt*, each route of a line will have their stop_points order compared to the stop points order of their line in the json : if it's a match then it will be the 0 direction, else it will be the opposite direction.
+From the *trips.txt*, each route mentioned in the **direction_config** data source will have their stop_points order compared to the stop points order of their route in the json : if it's a match then it will be the 0 direction, else it will be the opposite direction.
-At the end, a new *trips.txt* file will be generate with a **direction_id** column and each line will have a direction.
+At the end, a new *trips.txt* file will be generate with a **direction_id** column and each route mentioned in the **direction_config** data source will have a direction.
+The other routes will be unchanged.

 ### How to use it?
 1. Post a *contributor* ***(/contributors)***